 The village life in the Arfak Mountains

 Make sure to have a bit of time to visit Manokwari as well.
-They have a delicious street food market near the harbour and high quality durian fruit – if that is something you want to try.
+They have a delicious street food market near the harbor and high-quality durian fruit – if that is something you want to try.

 I suggest you visit Indonesia’s official travel guide regarding West Papua.